 Sacroiliitis is a common diagnosis used to explain general lower back pain and sciatica symptoms which are not thought to be caused by a spinal structural concern.
 Instead, the pain is theorized to come from the sacroiliac joint, which is a small but unbelievably strong joint connecting the spine to the pelvic ilium.
 Although this joint is one of the best designed in the entire human anatomy, injury and degeneration can still take their toll on the sacroiliac.

-However, in many instances, degeneration here is normal and is blamed for causing pain which it is unlikely to be sourcing.
+However, in many instances, degeneration and inflammation here is normal and is blamed for causing pain which it is unlikely to be sourcing.
 In these cases, the pain may be located nearly in another structure or may be a regional process affecting the nerves or soft tissues in the entire low back/buttocks area.

 This essay examines the reasons for pain within the actual SI joint itself.